IncidentHub-Cloud/IncidentHub-Cloud.github.io/blog/blog/2024-08-03-pagerduty-events-api-incidents.md

 slug: Integrate-Your-Monitoring-System-With-PagerDutys-Events-API-V2
 title: Integrate Your Monitoring System With PagerDuty Using Events API V2
 authors: [ hrish ]
-description: Integrate your incident generation tool with PagerDuty with its Events API V2
+description: Integrate your incident generation tool with PagerDuty with its Events API V2.
+Get a PagerDuty integration key and create and resolve incidents directly from the API.
 tags: [ monitoring, pagerduty, on-call, ops ]
 ---